sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 used with different input values saved in variables.
 The code below (|repl JavaIOExample|) will say hello to anyone who types in their name for different name values.
 Click on run and then type in your name.
-The code ``scan.nextLine()`` gets the string value that you type into the console window.
+The code ``scan.nextLine()`` gets the string value that you type into the window.
 The code ``String name = scan.nextLine()``
-stores the value you typed into the variable.
+stores the string value you typed into the *name* variable.
 The program uses string concatenation to print a greeting using the name.

 Run the program a few times, typing in a different name.
 The code works for any name: